viiewss/weight-tracker-app/README.md

 # Weight Tracker App

 This is a simple weight tracker app that allows users to record their weight and track their progress over time.
-The app also includes #authentication to keep user data secure.
+The app also includes authentication using to keep user data secure.

 ## Features

 - Add new weight entries with date and time
-- View a graph of weight entries over time
+- View a graph of weight entries over time(react-chartjs2)
-- Secure authentication system to protect user data
+- Secure authentication system to protect user data(passport.js)

 ## Installation